marbl/merqury/README.md

 ## Evaluate genome assemblies with k-mers and more

-Often, genome assembly projects have illumina whole genome sequencing reads available for the assembled individual.
+Often, genome assembly projects have illumina whole genome sequencing reads available for the assembled individual.<br>
-The k-mer spectrum of this read set can be used for independently evaluating assembly quality without the need of a high quality reference.
+The k-mer spectrum of this read set can be used for independently evaluating assembly quality without the need of a high quality reference.<br>
 Merqury provides a set of tools for this purpose.

 ## Dependency